 5. Make a survival kit.
 Gather any items you might need in the event of an emergency that prevents you from leaving your house.
-Include bottled water and non-perishable food that will last for at least 72 hours, a fully-stocked first aid kit, toilet paper and other personal hygiene items, a flashlight, and at least one extra pair of clothing and footwear (you can find a list of recommended supplies here).
+Include bottled water and non-perishable food that will last for at least 72 hours, a fully-stocked first aid kit, toilet paper and other personal hygiene items, a flashlight, and at least one extra pair of clothing and footwear.
 Your disaster kit should be compact enough that you can carry it if you do need to evacuate your home.
 Consider placing your kit in a backpack, tote bag, or other easy-to-transport containers.

 Facing your first hurricane season may seem daunting, but being prepared can significantly help minimize your risk of suffering an injury or experiencing uninsured home damage.
 And once you’ve prepared your home, you can rest a little easier and enjoy the great weather and amenities that Florida has to offer during the summer.